rudrakanwar2004/ChatCart/README.md

 ---

-## 🧭 Future Enhancements

-* Persist product data in a real DB (MongoDB / PostgreSQL) and build lightweight index for catalog (top-N by rating).
-* Replace the naive catalog inclusion with an embedding lookup when scaling (only send top-K relevant items).
+## Known limitations & future work

+* Payment gateways (cards / UPI) are not integrated — COD only
+* Product catalog is in-memory / mock-based — move to a DB for production (MongoDB/Postgres)
+* Large catalogs will overflow model context — move to embedding-based retrieval for scale
-* Add unit/e2e tests around the JSON parsing logic and the add/recommend flows.
+* Add unit/e2e tests for JSON parsing & add/recommend flows
-* Add a small retry/backoff for upstream Ollama calls.
-* Add UI feedback for "model failed — try again" states.
+* Improve user/session scalability beyond `localStorage`

+---

+## Contribution & development notes

+* The repository contains intentional console logging to help prompt and proxy tuning during development.
+* The Ollama proxy enforces strict rules in prompts.
+If you change prompt structure, test thoroughly with controlled inputs.

+---

 ---